OsBlaineOra/db-devops-tools/README.md

 1. Go back to the Cloud Shell and wait for the yum update to complete.
    # (1:20 min)
 1. **In your Compute instance**
-   Clone your new Git repositiry
+   Clone your new Git repository
    ```
    git clone <The SSH string copied above>
    cd db-devops-tools